 This year's exhibition will focus on the importance of nature in our lives, the wonder of our local landscapes, gardens and the flora and fauna that inhabit both.
 Susan is also focussing on the boundaries that humans create alongside these natural landscapes.
+For the first time, high quality giclee prints on pure cotton rage paper will also be available and this is indicated on the relevant paintings.

 Susan has had a lifelong interest in art, art history, botany and nature.
 These interests became a passion when she started painting ten years ago.
 Having worked from a home studio close to Wittenham Clumps for some years, Susan recently moved to the other side of the Clumps to the picturesque, riverside village of Clifton Hampden - only a few months before the pandemic began!